Amsterdam/mapproxy/README.md

 # atlas_mapproxy

-This project contains all the mapproxy files for the Atlas project.
+This project contains all the mapproxy files for the Datapunt Map project.

 To Run this: